CodeNinja-sys/CodeNinja-sys/README.md

-Windows on Mediatek - WOM

-I make edk2 for mediatek platforms for fun:0
+I love edk2 and mu!